2 weeks in Italy: the perfect itinerary

 You can also visit this museum with a skip-the-line small group tour for a convenient and informative visit that will save your precious time.

-Just to mention a few more landmarks you can include in your Florence stop, we suggest the Pitti Palace, the Boboli Gardens, the Church of Santa Maria Novella, and the Church of Santa Croce.
+Just to mention a few more landmarks you can include in your Florence stop, I suggest the Pitti Palace, the Boboli Gardens, the Church of Santa Maria Novella, and the Church of Santa Croce.

-Stay at the B&B La Terrazza Sul Duomo, (a few steps from the Santa Maria del Fiore Cathedral) for fabulous city views from the terrace!
+Stay at the B&B La Terrazza Sul Duomo, (a few steps from the Santa Maria del Fiore Cathedral) for fabulous city views from the terrace.

 How to get from Bologna to Florence